msantos/ewpcap/README.md

 ## DATA TYPES

-    resource()
+    ewpcap_resource()

-        An record returned by open/0,1,2.
+        A record returned by open/0,1,2.

         The record contains 2 fields: